EvAM-Tools

 Timeouts: Inactive connections will timeout after 2 hours.
 The page will become gray, and if you refresh (e.g., F5 in most browsers) after this time, you will not get back your results, figures, etc, but start another session.

-RAM and time limits: Maximum RAM of any process is limited to 2 GB.
+RAM and time limits: Maximum RAM of any process is limited to 4 GB.
 Likewise, the analyses should be aborted after 1.5 hours of elapsed (not CPU —we parallelize the runs) time.
 If you want to use the Shiny app without these limits, install a local copy.
 (To modify the time limit, change the value of variable EVAM_MAX_ELAPSED, in the definition of function “server”, in file “server.R”.
 The RAM limit is imposed on the Docker containers we use; to remove it, run Docker without the memory limit.)
-Note: because of what we do to enforce these limits, running over limits might not be signalled by an explicit error, but rather by a graying out or a complete refresh of the session.
+Note: because of the way we enforce these limits, running over limits might not be signalled by an explicit error, but rather by a graying out or a complete refresh of the session.

 Aborting a run: Sometimes you might want to abort a run (e.g., you might have accidentally sent a run that will take a very long time).
 This is not possible if you run in our servers.
 What if you do not care about the long running, not-yet-fished run, and want to start a new one?
 If, from the same computer and browser, you open a new tab to https://iib.uam.es/evamtools it is very likely that the request will be served by the exact same session and docker process as the previous run; thus, if R has not finished running, you would have to wait for the previous session to finish (and even connecting to a Shiny session might not work).